They cheap out on their employees health insurance

 Patient Care Representative (Former Employee) – Hamilton, ON – 9 January 2017

+Head office positions will be rife with petty conflict and office politics, while clinics receive no support and get neglected.
 That being said, there are some good times to be had if you love frustrating management, and don't have any future aspirations.

 PCC pay is decent to start, Some amazing co-workers, There's a food truck that comes by occasionally